Kitchen

 Fuel source: Eight of the 10 cooktops (induction and ceramic) are electric, while two models use natural gas and also come with LPG conversion kits, handy for those off the gas grid.

-Width: All but three models are a standard 60cm wide, which makes them a common fit in most Australian kitchens.
-If you have a large kitchen you may well prefer the 80cm or 90cm models.
+Width: All but four models are a standard 60cm wide, which makes them a common fit in most Australian kitchens.
+If you have a large kitchen you may well prefer the 90cm models.

-Cooking zones/burners: Most of the cooktops on the list have four zones, but one has three and a couple have five, which is great for entertainers.
+Cooking zones/burners: Most of the cooktops on the list have four zones, but one has three and three have five, which is great for entertainers.

 Wok burners: If you’re a fan of stir-fries or deep frying, look for a cooktop with a dedicated wok burner - found on both gas cooktops in this list.
 Induction models with flexible zones also accommodate larger cookware like woks, though aficionados will bemoan the lack of flames licking the sides of the wok for a whole pan heat.